 Opioid Use Disorder

-Opioid use disorder is best conceptualized as a chronic relapsing illness which, though associated with elevated rates of morbidity and mortality, has the potential to be in sustained long-term remission with appropriate treatment.
-Opioid use disorder may involve the use of illicitly manufactured opioids, such as heroin or street fentanyl, or pharmaceutical opioid medications, obtained illicitly or otherwise, used non-medically.
+Opioid use disorder is best conceptualized as a chronic relapsing illness which, though associated with elevated rates of morbidity and mortality, has the potential to be in sustained long-term remission with appropriate treatment and follow-up.

 Drug Use Trends in Saskatchewan

-In 2018, information from healthcare providers, along with law enforcement agencies, suggests that the most commonly misused and abused opioid in Saskatchewan is hydromorphone.
-Based on data from the Office of the Chief Coroner, and anecdotal evidence from law enforcement, the opioids most commonly associated with drug toxicity deaths in Saskatchewan are not illicit, but rather prescription medications.
-As such, physicians must be prudent in prescribing this class of medication to ensure their safe and appropriate use.
+OUD may involve prescription medications (including diverted pharmaceuticals), or illicitly manufactured opioids, such as heroin or highly potent street fentanyl/fentanyl analogues.
+While the illicit opioid supply has largely contributed to opioid-related fatalities, pharmaceutical drug diversion continues to be an issue in Saskatchewan and as such, physicians must be prudent in prescribing this class of medication to ensure safe and appropriate use by patients.
 It is important for prescribers to be aware that a common source of opioids for those who may be drug seeking comes from the medications prescribed to family members.
 To help limit the diversion of their medications, patients should be educated on to how to securely store, safely use, and properly dispose of opioids that are prescribed to them.

 Canadian Guideline for Opioids for Chronic Non-Cancer Pain

-To help ensure the optimal use of opioids, physicians should be familiar with the 2017 Canadian Guideline for Opioids for Chronic Non-Cancer Pain when prescribing opioids for chronic non-cancer pain.
-In non-chronic or acute situations, physicians should try to limit the quantity of medication prescribed to what is absolutely needed by the patient, as excess medication increases the risk of diversion.
-Patients on high dose opioids should be assessed for an opioid taper.
-In some patients, opioids may be causing more harm than good, and reassessment of therapy should be performed regularly.
+To ensure the optimal prescribing of opioids, physicians should be familiar with the 2017 Canadian Guideline for Opioids for Chronic Non-Cancer PainPatients prescribed high dose opioids should be assessed for appropriateness of an opioid deprescribing plan.
+For some patients, opioids may be causing more harm than good, and reassessment of therapy should be performed regularly, along with thorough patient education.
 Information on when and how to initiate an opioid taper can be found in the RxFiles Opioid Taper Newsletter.

 Stigma, ,